Reducing the attainment gap between pupil premium and non-pupil premium students

 Working with Technology has impacted on the delivery of different materials in light of my work in supporting the regeneration of assessment criteria, empowering students to be more aware of what success looks like.
 Several members of staff have adopted ‘challenge’ activities from twilight sessions which enable reluctant high achievers to criticise other’s work in class due to the style of anonymity.

 I found the collaboration between myself and the Geography SLE invaluable.
 Much of the success with our Geography results is an amalgamation of many strategies, staff and students.
 It has reinforced my conviction that the process of assessment aids learning and development.
 Teaching can be more informed and students are familiar with the pressures of study.
 Moving forward, I believe that this success can be mirrored in French and it would be worthwhile to work alongside a similar or better school so that parallels and differences can be examined for the benefit of students.
-There are many network meetings for Core subjects and they provide opportunities for specialist to share strategies and raise standards.
+There are many network meetings for Core subjects and they provide opportunities for a specialist to share strategies and raise standards.
 Hopefully, with more MAT and Alliances being formed, non-core subjects will have the same level of access and support.
-The skill set of our governing body is also an asset to school and through their supervisory role they are able to guide the direction of school and acknowledge the efforts that teaching staff provide.
+The skillset of our governing body is also an asset to the school and through their supervisory role, they are able to guide the direction of the school and acknowledge the efforts that teaching staff provide.